wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-hbase-analyze-twitter-sentiment.md

 ##<a id="web"></a> Create a website by using Azure Websites to visualize Twitter sentiment

-In this section, you will create an ASP.NET MVC web application to read the real-time sentiment data from HBase and plot the data on Bing maps.
+In this section, you will create an ASP.NET MVC web site to read the real-time sentiment data from HBase and plot the data on Bing maps.

-**To create an ASP.NET MVC Web application**
+**To create an ASP.NET MVC web site**

 1. Open Visual Studio.
 2. Click **File**, click **New**, and then click **Project**.
 3. Enter the following information:

 	- Template category: **Visual C#/Web**
-	- Template: **ASP.NET Web Application**
+	- Template: **ASP.NET web site**
 	- Name: **TweetSentimentWeb**
 	- Location: **C:\Tutorials**
 4. Click **OK**.